ZEROx45/csgo-commend-bot/README.md

 # CSGO Commend Bot

-**A new version has been released, view the [Experimental](https://github.com/BeepFelix/csgo-commend-bot/tree/experimental) branch to use it.**

----

 This is a simple commend bot written in JavaScript, simply because its the language I am the most familiar with.

 # Side features